waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Inputs:** Pressing Start in Mail menu triggers Printer Error.
 Use B.
 - **Timestamp:** Turn 9714.
 Attempting "DARK CAVE" delivery.
 - **Lesson:** Pressing 'Start' in the Mail menu causes a "Printer Error" loop or crash behavior.
 Use 'B' to exit or 'END' to finish.
+- **Correction:** Turn 9715 - Cursor appeared to reset to 'é' or wasn't on 'END'.
+Re-navigating to 'END' (Bottom-Right) to confirm.